 Following a consultation to discuss your needs, I will assist you in creating a personal blend of essential oils for use during your treatment session.
 This same blend may be used at home as part of an ongoing series of treatments.

 Most aromatherapy treatments are given with massage, as this is an ideal method of transferring oils to the skin and is also a relaxing environment in which to enjoy the benefits of inhaling essential oils.
-Alternatively aromatherapy can be combined with reflexology or head massage for an enhanced experience and effect.
+Aromatherapy can also be combined with massage, reflexology and/or head massage together within one treatment for an enhanced experience and effect.

 Some of the Benefits